 Honorary Doctor of Science

-"You have by your integrity, fidelity, and personality won the respect and love of your associates."
+"You have by your integrity, fidelity, and personality won the respect and love

 "As a loyal son of the State of Maine."